 - in case of emergency, call 9-1-1

-• if you wish to hold a large-scale recreational event (i.e. more than twenty people), please contact the County Forest Manager to find out if your date is available and to discuss other arrangements prior to completing and submitting an application form
+- if you wish to hold a recreational event, please contact the County Forest Manager to find out if your date is available and to discuss other arrangements prior to completing and submitting an application form

 - enjoy your visit to the Dufferin County Forest!